-Today’s POP RESCUE is the 2002 eponymous album by Aurora.
+Today’s Pop Rescue from a fate unknown, is the 2002 eponymous album by Aurora.
 Will this album be a beautiful light in your music collection, or will you be like a rabbit in the headlights?
 Read on…

 It opens with Dreaming – what could easily be mistaken as a track from Natalie Imbruglia’s sublime Counting Down The Days album.
 Warm guitars, soft and mellow vocals from vocalist Lizzy Pattinson all welcome you in.